-Performance during the year: In May 2020, the Company (together with Northern Powergrid (Northeast) plc) put forward its SECV submission to Ofgem in respect of work undertaken during the 2019/20 Regulatory Year.
-The material provided an overview of activities and case studies in areas such as decarbonisation, safety, environment, customer service, reliability and availability.
-Following the review by Ofgem's panel, the Company achieved fifth place (of 13) in the context of the wider gas distribution, transmission and DNO groups, a step down from third place in the prior Regulatory Year.
-In response to the drop in performance, an external assessment of the approach to engagement, fuel poverty provision and support provided to vulnerable customers was undertaken and improvement plans were subsequently established.
+Performance during the year: In May 2021, the Company (together with Northern Powergrid (Northeast) plc) put forward its SECV submission to Ofgem in respect of work undertaken during the 2020/21 Regulatory Year.
+The material provided an overview of activities and case studies in areas such as support for vulnerable customers, decarbonisation, safety, environment, customer service, reliability and availability.
+Following the review by Ofgem's panel, the Company achieved fifth place (of five) in the context of the DNOs, a step down from third place in the prior Regulatory Year.
+In response, an external assessment of the approach to engagement, fuel poverty provision and support provided to vulnerable customers was undertaken and improvement plans were subsequently established.

 During the year, the Company continued to develop its routine engagement activity by enhancing existing relationships with elected representatives at the local council and parliamentary level as well as with civic leaders from Local Enterprise Partnerships, particularly during periods of severe weather and when providing support to vulnerable customers.
-In addition, virtual one-to-one and group engagement sessions were held (and attended by the CEG) for the purpose of understanding stakeholders' priorities and opinion on the level of necessary investment, in response to the various business plan options as set out in the Company's Emerging Thinking document (published in August 2020).
-The feedback provided useful insight, enabling the board and senior managers to critically evaluate a range of stakeholder opinions in order to inform the development of the ED2 Plan.
+In addition, virtual one-to-one and group engagement sessions were held (and attended by the CEG) for the purpose of understanding stakeholders' priorities and opinion on commitments developed and the level of proposed investment set out in the draft and then subsequent ED2 Plan.
+The feedback, along with an understanding of customers' willingness to accept various proposals provided invaluable insight, enabling the board and senior managers to critically evaluate a range of stakeholder opinions in order to inform the finalization of the ED2 Plan.